Q: Who writes this blog?

 Q: Do you take commissions?

 A: Yes!
 I love taking commissions.
-If you are looking for something special, head on over to the Bespoke page and fill out the inquiry form.
+If you are looking for something special, head on over to the Custom Orders page and fill out the inquiry form.